zlatanvasovic/hackwork/CONTRIBUTING.md

 ### Golden rule

-All code in any code base should look like a single person typed it, no matter how many people contributed.
+> Every line of code should appear to be written by a single person, no matter the number of contributors. &mdash; [@mdo](http://mdo.github.io/code-guide/)

 ### Wrapping